 Although the story of Kodak is from 1997, it is still extremely popular.
 Thus says a company director echoing many others: Disrupt or die.
 If some employees say, “We’ve been doing it this way for years,” you’d have to do things differently by definition.
 Even trend explorers like it.”
 If computer guys enter your market then they will disrupt everything ‘.

 Take Uber: a company that is often referred to as an alarm for disruptive innovation because of its huge impact on the taxi-cab industry.
-However, according to Christensen the ride-hailing app isn’t an example of true disruptive innovation.
+However, according to Christensen, the ride-hailing app isn’t an example of truly disruptive innovation.
 Disruption happens when the incumbent’s mainstream customers start taking up the start-up’s products or services in volume.
 Think Blockbuster and Netflix.

 These upheavals occur, according to Christensen, not because established companies do not innovate (they do), but because they’re focusing on making good products better for their existing customers.
 (This is called “sustaining innovation” and it is different from disruptive innovation).
 “These improvements can be progressive advances or major breakthroughs, but they all enable firms to sell more products to their most profitable customers,” Christensen et al write.